 - A series of videos with varying purposes for a full animation-based course

-Tip: keep each clip short (2-3 minutes), otherwise they may become distracting!
+IMPORTANT: although animation is good for education, you should keep each clip short (2-3 minutes), otherwise they may become DISTRACTING!

-Often, once you have decided to invest in animation as a teaching aid, you will want to have more than just one video.
-The number of clips depend on your purpose.
+Also, the number of videos affect your animation budget.
 Moreover, each of these calls for a different budget.
+However, once you have decided to invest in animation as a teaching aid, you will want to have more than just one video since animation provides huge benefits.
 Perhaps you can already guess that a short animation will require a smaller budget than a whole series of more complex clips.

-From here, you will likely also start thinking about what type of animation suit your online course.
-Specifically, do you want whiteboard, 2D or 3D animation?
+From here, you will likely also start thinking about what type of animation suits your online course.
+Specifically, do you want whiteboard, 2D, or 3D animation?
 Obviously, the higher the technology required (e.g. 3D), the more money you’ll have to set out for it.

-For each animation project, you will also have to think about the quality of individual clips.
+For each animation project, you have to think about the quality of individual clips.
 These may include asking yourself: